spazznolo/spazznolo.github.io/_posts/2022-04-02-goalie-consistency-3.md

 </p>
 <h5>Season Simulations</h5>
 <p>
-Shots are now represented by the likelihood that they become a goal.
-To create a sequence of outcomes (goal or save), we flip a weighted coin by way of a binomial simulation, with the weight being the probability that the shot becomes a goal <em>minus the goalie's goals saved above expected per expected goal</em>.
-This way, the simulations will mirror a goalie's deviance from the average performance (if a goalie leaves more goals in than he should have, so will the simulations).
+To convert a sequence of Expected Goals into a sequence of outcomes (goal or save), we flip a weighted coin by way of a binomial simulation, with the weight being the probability that the shot becomes a goal <em>minus the goalie's goals saved above expected per expected goal multiplied by the original shot probability</em>.
+This way, the simulations will mirror a goalie's deviance from the expected performance (if a goalie leaves more goals in than he should have, so will the simulations).
 </p>
 <p>
 For example, xx in 2020 saved x more goals than expected per expected goal.
 The simulation of a shot with a probability of 14% of beoming a goal then can be represented by: